Install Bacula#

 How to do it?#

-After successful installing Bacularis files and starting the web server, in the web browser please go to the address:
+After successfully installing the Bacularis files and starting the web server, open your web browser and navigate to:

 http://yourhost:9097